Vendors: appointing an agent

 Buyers seeking to avoid the contract of sale due to an error or omission in the vendor’s statement should seek legal advice about the strength of their claim and the associated costs and legal implications before starting legal proceedings against the vendor.

-A well-drafted vendor’s statement contains information about:
+A well-drafted vendor’s statement contains all the information required by section 32 of the SL Act, including:

 • the title and plan of subdivision;